Cook like a local: Tel Aviv

-Want to learn about Tel Aviv’s cuisine?
+Want to learn about Tel Aviv's cuisine?
 Looking for Israeli recipes?
-Read Limi Robinson’s guide.
+Read Limi Robinson’s guide, then check out the 10 things we love about Tel Avivian cuisine.

 Israeli cuisine is unique in that it reflects the traditions and the history of both Ashkenazi (Eastern European) and Sephardic (Spain, Italy and Arab countries) communities.
 The best way to explore these kitchens is through markets such as the Carmel Market in Tel Aviv, where you can find savoury and sweet pastries, and lots of original small restaurants serving Yemenite, Iraqi and Syrian food.
 Dishes are enhanced with cumin, cinnamon, turmeric and paprika, baharat (a spice blend) and condiments including zhoug, tahini and amba.